 Look at the big picture

-Traveling to places like Alaska, Russia, South America, Christmas Island and so on typically carries with it more complications than traveling almost anywhere in the contiguous U.S. — but that's a big part of why the fishing is so spectacular when you get there, and almost every complication can be dealt with by carefully planning and properly investing in your trip.
+Traveling to fly fish in places like Argentina, Chile, Greenland, the Bahamas, Belize, and even Alaska typically carries with it more complications than traveling almost anywhere in the contiguous U.S. — but that's a big part of why the fishing is so spectacular when you get there, and almost every complication can be dealt with by carefully planning and properly investing in your trip.
 In practically every way you can imagine, it's worth it.